johnmcphillips/imagelabs/README.md

 Thumbnail creation assignment

-A User submits an image to an API endpoint. \
+A user submits an image to an API endpoint. \
 The API will:

 - Save the original image